jbarratt/serialized-hugo/content/post/diy_analytics_goaccess.md

 slug = "diy-goaccess-analytics"
 +++

-In most organizations, key logs will be aggregated and centralized and processed.
+In most modern organizations, essential logs will be sent to an internal or hosted log management service.
+However, that may not yet be the case, or it may not be the case for :100: of the logs.

 Over the last few years, I've found a tool called [GoAccess](https://goaccess.io/) incredibly useful in a variety of the more edge case scenarios, or for environments where full scale log infrastructure wasn't needed.